Penelope: Iconography

 Penelope is recognizable in Greek and Roman works, from Attic vase-paintings—the Penelope Painter is recognized by his representations of her—to Roman sculptures copying or improvising upon classical Greek models, by her seated pose, by her reflective gesture of leaning her cheek on her hand, and by her protectively crossed legs, reflecting her long chastity in Odysseus's absence, an unusual pose in any other figure.

 Latin tradition

-Latin references to Penelope revolved around her sexual loyalty to the absent Odysseus.
+Latin references to Penelope revolved around her sexual fidelity to the absent Odysseus.
 It suited the marital aspect of Roman society representing the tranquility of the worthy family.
-She is mentioned by various classical authors including Plautus, Propertius, Horace, Ovid, Martial and Statius.
-The use of Penelope in Latin texts provided a basis for her ongoing use in the Middle Ages and Renaissance as a representation of a chaste wife.
+She is mentioned by classical authors including Plautus, Propertius, Horace, Ovid, Martial and Statius.

+The presence of Penelope in Latin texts provided a basis for her ongoing use in the Middle Ages and Renaissance as a representation of a chaste wife.
 This was reinforced by her being named by Saint Jerome among pagan women famed for their chastity.